CASM-Consulting/language-detection/README.md

 language-detection
 ==================

- - Fork of the Shuyo "language-detection" project hosted on Google Code.
+Forked from Norconex's [mavenised version](https://github.com/Norconex/language-detection) of Shuyo's ["language-detection" project](https://github.com/shuyo/language-detection/blob/wiki/ProjectHome.md)

- - Original project web site: https://code.google.com/p/language-detection/.
+#### Changes:
- - Forked from a mavenised version by Norconex: https://github.com/Norconex/language-detection/
+ - Modified to allow multiple language profiles to be configured within the same JVM.

-Modified to allow multiple language profiles to be configured within the same JVM.
+ - Moved to 2.0.0 to as `DetectorFactory` API is not back-compat

-Maven Dependency:
+#### Maven Dependency:

 ```xml
 <dependency>